Metal Rhythm

-Metal Rhythm is the ninth solo studio album by English musician Gary Numan, released in September 1988 by I.R.S.
+Metal Rhythm is the ninth solo studio album by the English musician Gary Numan, released in September 1988 by I.R.S.
 Records.

 Overview

 Gary Numan's previous three studio albums had been released on his own record label, Numa Records.
-However, the disappointing sales of those albums led to Numan closing down the label and signing a recording contract with I.R.S.
+The disappointing sales of those albums led to Numan closing down the label and signing a recording contract with I.R.S.
 Records.
-Most of the album had, in fact, been recorded before Numan signed with the label.
+Most of the album had been recorded before Numan signed with the label.
 I.R.S. therefore had little opportunity to make changes to the recorded material, but the label was still able to exert influence on the album's release.
 Numan wanted to call the album Cold Metal Rhythm after its song of the same name, but I.R.S. believed that the shortened title sounded less negative and more commercial.

 Musically, Metal Rhythm represented a move by Numan into a more commercial sound, although it preserved continuity with Numan's previous studio albums.
 Metal Rhythm made liberal use of female backing vocals, which Numan had incorporated into his four previous albums; also, the futuristic funk that characterised Numan's previous albums remained on Metal Rhythm, but the programmed beats, hustling vocals and rock power chords gave the album an edgier, more psyched-up vibe.
-The album's sense of aggression is present lyrically as well as musically; on the liner notes for the album's 1999 re-release, Steve Malins writes that "like Trent Reznor's NIN debut, the persona projected on Metal Rhythm is restless, emotionally unstable, scathing about human frailties and flaws, self loathing about his own."
+The album's sense of aggression is present lyrically as well as musically.
+On the liner notes for the album's 1999 re-release, Steve Malins writes that "like Trent Reznor's NIN debut, the persona projected on Metal Rhythm is restless, emotionally unstable, scathing about human frailties and flaws, self loathing about his own."
 In the songs "This Is Emotion", "New Anger" and "Devious", Numan lashes out at the emotional desolation and manipulative personalities he had encountered throughout his career, and "Respect" is rumoured to be about Numan's falling out with Hohokam, a band signed to Numa Records and Numan's support act during the 1984 Berserker tour.
 Numan himself remarked: